dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

     heretical. the eradication or culling of instantiations of forbidden knowledge in society.

-- leveraging bilingual readings for a kind of semantic hendiadys.
-  - concerning epistemic convolution: reachiing the authentic semantic intent of an author by attempting to find the middle ground between two transations.

 - evolutionary dynamics and speciation in epistemic structures
   - entropy/enthalpy in the evolution/distribution of epistemic
     structures, for types/metatypes. the potential for diversity in epistemic structures is balanced by the influence of enthalpy on the speciation of information as it propagates.

+- social information censensus and the effects its outcomes can have on people's lives.
+  - those with social/financial resources have the upper hand when provoking/manipulating information consensus.
+    - the outcome of information consensus can impact your ability to secure social/financial resources in the future
+    - how can informational resources be utilized to affect/predict information consensus?
+  - once a consensus has been established and distributed, it becomes difficult to overturn. for every instantiation of the information, the vessel of that information needs to choose to modify their beliefs (or store information in the case of social media & digitized information)

+- leveraging bilingual readings for a kind of semantic hendiadys.
+  - concerning epistemic convolution: reachiing the authentic semantic intent of an author by attempting to find the middle ground between two transations.

 - if you seek true liberation and other people subsist by siphoning your sociophysical resources -- i.e. they take the value work they